meta-space-org/playnetwork/docs/server/Client.md

 # Client (server)
 extends [pc.EventHandler]

 Client interface which is created for each individual connection.
-Client can connect multiple nodes
+It can be connected to multiple [WorkerNode]s, and represents a single `User`.

 ---